SkyAppend/SkyAppend/README.md

 # Welcome to my Profile
 -  Hi, I’m SkyAppend
 -  I’m interested in create games
--  Fun fact: I am a person
+-  Fun fact: I like animes, play games and play RPG
 -  Programming languages: GML Code;
 <!---
 SkyAppend/SkyAppend is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.